Sud-ana/opensource_physical_design/README.md

  As the inverter cell is not inserted and no effort was made to meet timing, slack is violated in post CTS STA.
  <img src="Screenshot/timing_fail_post_cts.jpg">

+ # PDN
+ We plan to do the power distribution network (power and ground rails).
+This is done in openlane.

+ 1. Initialize openlane and prep the design repository until the CTS state by using tags.
+ 2. Check the last run was CTS by using a def check ``` echo $::env(CURRENT_DEF)```
+ 3. Then initiate the pdn by gen_pdn.
+ 4. This is followed by routing step.

  # References
  1. [Angelo Jacob's Github repo](https://github.com/AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/blob/main/README.md)